hackerman9375/geode-ios-launcher-custom-bundle-id/INSTALL.md

 #### Option 2: Manual Method
 1. Enable the **Manual reopen with JIT** setting in the Geode app.
-2. Follow https://jkcoxson.com/jitstreamer (For JitterBugPair, install the `.zip` corresponding to your operating system.)
+2. Follow https://jkcoxson.com/jitstreamer (For Jitterbug Pair, install the `.zip` corresponding to your operating system.)
 3. It is recommended to follow the guide on an iOS device, as you will need to upload the pairing file to get the wireguard config.
 4. After installing the shortcut, launch the **Geode** app again.
 5. Tap the **Launch** button in the Geode app.